-Mohamad Norza said the project was strategically important as Malaysia seeks to position itself as a renewable energy hub for Asean, with Citaglobal supporting the government's National Energy Transition Roadmap.
+According to the Citaglobal president, the project is strategically important as Malaysia seeks to position itself as a RE hub for Asean, with Citaglobal supporting the government's National Energy Transition Roadmap.

-"Masdar's experience, including completed floating solar projects in Indonesia, provides continuity and confidence for this project in Malaysia.
+"Masdar's experience, including completed floating solar projects in Indonesia, provides continuity and confidence for the project in Malaysia," he pointed out.